tang-bin/learn-robo/Project_4/README.md

 - First, 1x1 covolution works for different image size, but the fully connected layers only works for fixed size.
 - The 1x1 covolution keeps spacial information, but the fully connected layers will transform all dimensions to a single vector, which will lose the spacial information.

+### Layer Concatenation

+During the encoding and decoding, some details will lost in the layers.
+So I will use layer connections to get more accurate segmentation decisions.
+Concatenating two layers, the upsampled layer and a layer with more spatial information than the upsampled one, presents us with the same functionality.

+![img3][img3]

 ## Model layer